WHO WE ARE

 I cherish the legacy I inherited from my parents, culture is a strong tie that connects us no matter what our nationality, religion or ethnic background.

-In that spirit, we established Close-Up, An International Co-Production Training Program for Documentary Filmmakers from the Middle East and North Africa that aims to support filmmakers from diverse ethnic, religious, cultural or political backgrounds from Afghanistan, Algeria, Iran, Iraq, Israel, Lebanon, Morocco, Palestine, Saudi Arabia, Sudan, Syria, Tunisia, Turkey and the United Arab Emirates.
+In that spirit, we established Close Up, an international development and training program for documentary filmmakers from South West Asia and North Africa that aims to support filmmakers from diverse ethnic, religious, cultural and political backgrounds from Afghanistan, Algeria, Armenia, Azerbaijan, Bahrain, Egypt, Georgia, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, Turkey, United Arab Emirates, Yemen.

-As an international non-profit cultural organization we rely on our dedicated and committed donors who share our values and supports our activity with great passion and enthusiasm , THANK YOU!
+As an international cultural non-profit organization, we rely on our dedicated and committed donors who share our values and support our activity with great passion and enthusiasm.
+We are most grateful to them!

 Anonymous Supporter, New York, USA

 An independent film distribution company focused purely on non-fiction features.

 Working under the umbrella of the Blue Ice Group, Blue-Ice Docs acquire, fund and develop a wide variety of non-fiction projects from around the world.
 Founded in 2014 in partnership between Robin Smith, president of KinoSmith and Neil Tabatznik of the Blue Ice Group, Blue Ice Docs intends to use the expertise and skills of both organizations to build a singular, world-leading documentary distribution entity that will take non-fiction product across all media platforms within Canada and beyond.